-Bloomy22 3 hours ago
+Bloomy22 6 months ago

 This has reminded me of an anecdote.
 I work on a corporate social network.
 One day a colleague from the parent company comes to us scared because instead of seeing the people photos and the attached images, he saw strange images.
 As in the past we had some scare with xss reflected, we immediately got scared and went straight to investigate the matter.
 It turned out that the colleague had a Firefox extension installed that changed his images for Nicholas Cage's faces.
 He didn't remember having done it, but we did remember his blunder hahaha

-• mocamoca 2 hours ago
+• mocamoca 6 months ago

 At university, we used this extension to teach our classmates about good security practices, such as locking their computers when left unattended.
 It was fun, especially when professors didn't lock their computers.
 And my former classmates did learn to lock their computers :)

-• iterateoften an hour ago
+• iterateoften 6 months ago

 violating security policies in order to “teach a lesson” is a sure fire way to get people to lose trust in you.